 See how many gators, turtles and ospreys you can spot while gliding through the backwaters on an impressive airboat.
 On this unique tour of the Waccamaw, Black and Pee Dee Rivers, you’ll learn not only about the natural habitat, but about the local lore and legends of the surrounding lands.

 All are welcome aboard the Sea Screamer or the Sea Thunder from Myrtle Beach Watersports for a pleasant seaborne afternoon of dolphin spotting.
 No matter which boat you embark on, you’ll get to experience the ocean in three ways throughout the 1.5- to 2-hour tour.
 The cruise begins in the Intracoastal Waterway with some interesting facts about dolphins and other sea creatures native to Myrtle Beach.
 Upon reaching the ocean, you’ll feel the wind rushing through your hair and the cooling sea spray on your face as the boat speeds up toward dolphin-country.
 You won’t want to miss out on the photo opportunities of adorable dolphins splashing and diving in the waves, but make sure you bring a dry bag.
 Lastly, you’ll get a chance to admire the beautiful sun-kissed beaches and shoreline as the cruise speeds back home.
-You’re bound to see lots of vivacious dolphins on this all-ages voyage and receive a free pass to ride again when you do!
+You’re bound to see lots of vivacious dolphins on this all-ages voyage, but if you don’t you’ll receive a free pass to ride again!

 Things To Do For Adventurers